 University Club of Chicago in Chicago, Illinois

 History buffs, take note: Stepping into this centuries-old private club, with its collegiate crests and lake views, is like stepping back in time.
-After a day of getting ready in the club's many rich and impeccably kept rooms (they're filled with leather-bound books and smell of rich mahogany, if you know what we mean), sip Scotch cocktails with your guests in the historic library before dinner and dancing in the soaring Cathedral Hall; University Club of Chicago.
+After a day of getting ready in the club's many rich and impeccably kept rooms (they're filled with leather-bound books and smell of rich mahogany, if you know what we mean), sip Scotch cocktails with your guests in the historic library before dinner and dancing in the soaring Cathedral Hall.

 MOHAI in Seattle, Washington